 All of it comes down to equity.
 It’s a term everyone may know and may think they understand.
 But let’s break it down further.
-How do you determine how much equity you have?
+What does home equity mean, and how do you determine how much equity you have?
 What does it do for you?
 How do you get more or use what you have to your advantage?

 What is Equity?

 To put it simply, equity is the difference between what you owe on your mortgage and what your home is currently worth.

 For example, if you purchase a home worth $200,000 with a 20% down payment and a mortgage covering the remaining $160,000, that means you still owe $160,000 on your mortgage but have that you have $40,000 in equity.
 If the house’s market value remains constant over the next two years, and you make $5,000 of mortgage payments, you would have $45,000 in home equity at the end of the two years.

 Maybe your home’s value jumped up to $210,000 in those two years.
 That would mean you now have even more equity as $210,000 minus $160,000 is $50,000.
 Meaning your equity increased to $50,000.